Excuses, excuses. It seems that it’s human nature to constantly make excuses for ourselves and others.

 2. Have a “funeral” for your excuses

 I know it sounds crazy, but it’s effective!

 If you’re leading a team at work who just can’t seem to get it together, have everyone come to the meeting in black, write down their excuses, and talk them out.
 At the end of the meeting, shred the excuses that were written down.

 If you’re not leading a team, and you just want to do this for yourself, even better!
-Start by writing down your excuses (don’t overwhelm yourself with too many at first: try to make it manageable), and write down pros and cons to all of your
+Start by writing down your excuses (don’t overwhelm yourself with too many at first: try to make it manageable), and write down the pros and cons of all of your

 Once you’re feeling like you’ve got a good idea of what needs to change, shred those excuses.
 Even better, put them in a box and bury them in the backyard!